Rocky: The Ultimate Film Franchise!

 This guide is based on a video from my YouTube channel Cinema Awards Archive, where I cover all nine films in the Rocky and Creed saga.

-The Rocky Cinematic Universe (9 films)
+The Rocky Cinematic Universe (9 Films)

 A small-time Philadelphia boxer gets a supremely rare chance to fight the world heavyweight champion in a bout in which he strives to go the distance for his self-respect.